SandraKla/AdRI/docs/methods.md

 <img src="shiny_discrete.png" align="center"/>

-The data can be downloaded in a suitable form for the Shiny app [Zlog_AdRI](https://github.com/SandraKla/Zlog_AdRI).
+The data can be downloaded in a suitable form for the Shiny Application [Zlog_AdRI](https://github.com/SandraKla/Zlog_AdRI).

 The models can be compared to the following metrics: